dwave-examples/graph-coloring/README.md

 Graph coloring solution validity:  True
 ```

-and when we draw it:
+and when the solution is drawn:

 ![Color Plot](readme_imgs/color.png)

 we see that no neighboring nodes have the same color.
 The validity check checks that that is the case.

 ## Code Overview
-The Discrete Quadratic Model (DQM) solver accepts problems expressed in terms of a DiscreteQuadraticModel object.
-The DiscreteModelObject contains two dictionaries:
+Leap's DQM solver accepts problems expressed in terms of a DiscreteQuadraticModel object.
+The DiscreteQuadraticModel contains two dictionaries:

 * linear biases
-* quadratic couplings
+* quadratic biases

 We want to define these two dictionaries so that a low-energy solution found by the DQM solver will correspond to a solution of the graph coloring problem.

 For this problem, it is easiest to think in terms of ordered pairs (node, color).
-We will choose colors numbered from 0 to 3 - since four colors will color any map in a plane.
+We will choose colors numbered from 0 to 3, since four colors will color any map in a plane.
 The nodes will be numbered starting from 0 in the code.
-For example, the pair (1, 2) corresponds to Node 1 and color 2.
+For example, the pair (1, 2) corresponds to node 1 and color 2.

-### Linear biases
+### Linear Biases

 We set the linear biases in order to favor the lowest possible color.
 We assume a very simple relationship: color k will be penalized by an bias k.
 This will encourage the system to use the lowest numbered colors as much as possible.
 Here's the table that we use, for this problem: